 Reduce air conditioning costs using passive solar cooling techniques.

 Reduce the amount of heat generated by light bulbs and artificial lighting sources.

-A Trombe wall is a wall built on the winter sun side with a glass external layer and a high heat capacity internal layer separated by a layer of air.
+A Trombe wall is a wall built on the winter sun side with an external glass layer and a high heat capacity internal layer separated by an air layer.

 What Are the Advantages of Passive Solar Energy?